What Are Personal Strengths?

 Here is a list of weaknesses people often mention

-Before you get called for an interview, highlight your strengths.
-Your cover letters and resumes are great places to introduce yourself to a potential employer.
+Before you get called for an interview, you will want to highlight your strengths in your resume, and potentially in your cover letter as well.
+These are great places to introduce yourself to a potential employer.
 While your resume will include a list of your professional skills and experience, your cover letter is the first personal impression you give.

 In your cover letter, mention experiences that demonstrate your strengths.
 For example, if you are very loyal, you can mention how long you were at a previous company during your career.

 It's good to list your skills and strengths on your resume or job applications.
 Find a smart way to weave them into any correspondence when looking for a new job.
 There is usually a place to list standard work strengths such as problem-solving skills, being a team player, or even computer skills.

 Spend some time finding the right way to convey that you have these traits.
 Cover letters are a good place to start showing who you are as a person.

 Before you go on a job interview, take some time to read the job description.
 Then do some research on the company.
 Visit their corporate website and any social media platforms.

 Take note of the company's values, mission statement and philanthropic activities.
 Think about how your individual strengths match.
 During your job interview, find opportunities to reference who you are as a candidate and how you would be a great addition to their team.

 Make sure you practice your responses about your personal and professional strengths and weaknesses.
 Multiple team members you interview with may ask about your skills.
 Focus on what they are looking for in a candidate and how you would be a great team player.

 You can even bring a list of your strengths and weaknesses to reference during your interview.
 Then, you can bring your resume to life by providing contextual examples from your previous work experience to explain your list.